sonatype-nexus-community/DevAudit/README.md

 ### Installing from the release archive files on Windows on Linux
 1. Pre-requisites: You must have Mono 4.4+ on Linux or .NET 4.6 on Windows.
-2. Download the latest release archive file for Windows and Linux e.g [DevAudit-2.0.0.40-beta](https://github.com/OSSIndex/DevAudit/releases/tag/v2.0.0.40-beta) from the project [releases](https://github.com/OSSIndex/DevAudit/releases) page.
+2. Download the latest release archive file for Windows or Linux e.g [DevAudit-2.0.0.40-beta](https://github.com/OSSIndex/DevAudit/releases/tag/v2.0.0.40-beta) from the project [releases](https://github.com/OSSIndex/DevAudit/releases) page.
 Unpack this file to a directory.

 2. From the directory where you unpacked the release archive run `devaudit --help` on Windows or `./devaudit --help` on Linux.
 You should see the version and help screen printed.